88lexd/lexd-solutions/aws-wordpress/README.md

  - Kubernetes
  - CloudFormation (base-setup)
  - Terraform (provision infrastructure to support the application)
- - Ansible (configure the OS and setup MicroK8s)
+ - Ansible (configure the OS and setup Kubernetes)
  - LetsEncrypt (TLS certificate for Ingress)

 # Folder Structure